-Describe as concisely as possible the overall purpose of the job and including the core duties/responsibilities required to be performed in the role (eg, to provide a full range of administrative support services to the department including x,y,z)
+Describe as concisely as possible the overall purpose of the job and including the core duties/responsibilities required to be performed in the role (eg, to provide a full range of administrative support services to the department including x, y, z)

 The media officer will support the media team in providing a timely, high-quality and professional media service to ensure that the BMA is represented in the media on key aspects of health policy and issues concerning the medical profession.
-In addition to the above, this role will include some specific responsibility for key administrative support to ensure the smooth running of the media team.
+In addition to the above, this role will include some specific responsibility for the promotion of core BMA member benefits and services in relevant media and provides key administrative support to ensure the smooth running of the media team.
 There is also a requirement to provide out of hours media support and guidance